Reclaiming Eschatology & Atonement During A Convergence of

 Some Quotes from the Book

-- “This is the theology after the collapse.
+- “This is theology after the collapse.
 The Christianity that lives after the institution.
 The spirituality that isn’t afraid of science.
 And the psychology that knows salvation isn’t about being right—it’s about being real.”

 - “Love is not sentimental.
 It is the eschatological fire that reveals what is and burns what isn’t.”